C-M-98/C-M-98/README.md

 🌟An Aspiring Junior Front End Developer 🚀 | Passionate about crafting immersive digital experiences 🎨 | HTML, CSS, JavaScript Enthusiast 🖥️ | Lifelong Learner 📚

-🔭 About Me
-I'm a dedicated and creative junior front end developer with a keen eye for design and a love for turning ideas into captivating web interfaces.
-My journey into the world of web development started with tinkering around with basic HTML and CSS, and it's been an exhilarating ride ever since.
-I thrive on the challenge of solving coding puzzles and bringing visual concepts to life through code.

 🛠️ Skills
 Languages: HTML5, CSS, JavaScript, Python, SQL
 Frameworks: Bootstrap, jQuery